orocommerce/documentation/cloud/onboarding.rst

 5. Enter your personal SSH public key into `Oro Identity Portal <https://idp.oro.cloud/auth/realms/ORO/protocol/openid-connect/auth?client_id=account&redirect_uri=https%3A%2F%2Fidp.oro.cloud%2Fauth%2Frealms%2FORO%2Faccount%2Flogin-redirect&state=0%2F751d0397-84bc-49a2-a386-d06072ad5b3f&response_type=code&scope=openid>`__ replacing the stub value created by the portal upon account generation.

    .. warning:: The stub SSH public key created with your account has to be replaced with the SSH key that you are going to use for SSH connection.
-If you do not change the key, you will not be able to log in to your servers.
+If you do not change the key, you will not be able to log into your servers.

 6. Click **Save**.